 e.
 Applicant’s certification that applicant is able to hold and fire, without help from other persons, legal firearms or archery equipment; and

 f.
-A description of the equipment accommodation requested, explaining how the requested accommodation will allow the applicant to participate in the special weapon hunt without enhancing their abilities beyond the limitations and purpose of the special weapon hunt.
+A description of equipment accommodation requested, explaining how the requested accommodation will allow the applicant to participate without enhancing their abilities beyond the limitations and purpose of the special weapon hunt.

 02. Determination.
-The Department will make its determination based on the reasonableness of the accommodation and its consistency insofar as possible with all provisions guiding other participants in the special weapon hunting season.
-The Department has discretion to deny the application as unreasonable in light of restrictions for other participants in the hunt, or set a modification different from the modification requested.
+The Department will make its determination based on reasonableness of the accommodation and its consistency insofar as possible with all provisions guiding other hunters.
+The Department has discretion to deny applications as unreasonable in light of restrictions for other hunters, or set a modification different from the modification requested.

 a.
 Reasonable modification related to accommodation for use of scope or sight magnification (including battery-powered or tritium-lighted reticles) for archery or muzzleloader equipment may include magnification up to 4x power because of equipment availability.